HomeSpan/SomfyRTS/README.md

 ![RFM69 Wiring](images/RFM69.png)

+Note this diagram includes an optional LED wired to the signal pin that will flash whenever the RFM69 transmits data.

 ## Configuring the Software

 Apart from possibly changing the default pin definitions above, the only other configuration required is to instantiate a Somfy Service for each window shade or screen you want to control with the HomeSpan Somfy device, using the following CREATE_SOMFY macro: